 2. Check Your Database For Deleted Pages And Posts

-Using this method, you won’t be able to recover your deleted pages and posts, however, you can retrieve their content.
+Using this method, you won’t be able to recover your deleted pages and posts in WordPress, however, you can retrieve their content.
 You can then use the content to create a new page or post.

 This method requires some amount of technical expertise as you need to go into your WordPress database to fetch the content.

 We caution you to first take a full backup of your WordPress site.
 Ensure you’ve backed up your files and database, then we can proceed.

 Step 1: Log into your web hosting account.
 Go to cPanel > phpMyAdmin.

 Step 2: In the left column, you’ll see database names.
 Click on your database to expand its contents.
 Alternatively, you can click on Databases on the right panel at the top of the screen, and select your database.